FinanceAndrew/CSC1401-Assignment-2/README.md

 program should be running appropriately without any syntax and logic errors.

 # Non-Functional Requirements
-Func-Req 1.
-All code should appear in the script section in the head of the HTML document.
+*1* All code should appear in the script section in the head of the HTML document.
 Do not write any code in the HTML body.
 All functionality are delivered by JavaScript.
 In the script order your code as follows:
   * Constants;
   * Variables and objects (declared and initialised);
   * Other statements.

-Func-Req 2.
-Variable and constant identifiers should use an appropriate convention.
+*2* Variable and constant identifiers should use an appropriate convention.
 Identifiers should be written consistently throughout the code.

-Func-Req 3.
-Code is indented appropriately and grouped in blocks according to the common tasks attempting to.
+*3* Code is indented appropriately and grouped in blocks according to the common tasks attempting to.

-Func-Req 4.
-Appropriate comments should be added to all blocks of code.
+*4* Appropriate comments should be added to all blocks of code.
 Do not simply translate the syntax into English for comments, instead, describe the purpose of the code block.

 # Submission